twilight-rs/twilight/book/src/chapter_1_crates/section_3_gateway.md

 #### SIMD

 `zlib-simd` enables the use of [zlib-ng] which is a modern fork of zlib that in most cases will be more effective.
-However, this will add an externel dependency on [cmake].
+However, this will add an external dependency on [cmake].

 If both are enabled or if the `zlib` feature of [flate2] is enabled anywhere in